 What are donation pledges?

 Donation pledges are donors’ promises to give a certain amount of money to an organization over a set amount of time.
-Donors can make pledges that are conditional, meaning payment will only be made once a condition is met, or unconditional with no strings attached.
+Donors can make pledges that are conditional, meaning payment will only be made once a condition is met, or unconditional, meaning there are no strings attached.

 Nonprofits typically use donation pledges for campaigns built around specific and often urgent projects.
-These projects could include disaster relief, advocacy work around a specific social or political issue, or major programs or community projects.
+These projects could include disaster relief, advocacy work around a specific social or political issue, major programs, or community projects.

 How do you get donors to make pledges?

-Supporters make donation pledges when they feel a deep connection to the project and an attachment to the work of the organization.
-Get donors to make donation pledges by tapping into the emotional connection your donors have with your organization and the community.
+Supporters make donation pledges when they feel deeply connected to the project and the organization’s work.
+Get donors to make donation pledges by tapping into their emotional connections with your organization and the community.
 Organizations can do this by communicating their need for support in a powerful way.